trending_up Reporting

 For additional information, refer to RFM Resources in System: OBI Financial Reporting.

-The Transfer Summary Report shows transfers of funds between awards (object codes 49100 to 49699), displays both to and from awards, projects and related attributes at a summary level in a table with from and to flows displayed at the consolidated budget category level.
+The Transfer Summary Report shows transfers of funds between awards (object codes 49100 to 49699).
+The report displays both to and from awards, projects, and related attributes at a summary level in a table format.
+Fund flows appear at the consolidated budget category level.

-Demo of Transfers report within the RMF Dashboard in OBI
+Demo of Transfers report within the OBI RFM Dashboard

 Launch OBI Transfer Summary Report

-At the consolidated budget category level, what are the total transfers to and from my PTA perspective?
+At the consolidated budget category level, what are the total transfers to and from a specific PTA perspective?

-• Data is pulled based on either the From or the To perspective of PTA or org.
+• The system pulls data based on either the From or To perspective of PTA or organization.

-The Transfer Detail Report shows transfers of funds between awards (object codes 49100 to 49699), displays both to and from awards, projects and related attributes at a detail level, transaction by transaction.
+The Transfer Detail Report shows transfers of funds between awards (object codes 49100 to 49699) and displays both to and from awards, projects, and related attributes at a detailed level.

-Demo of Transfers report within the RMF Dashboard in OBI
+Demo of Transfers report within the OBI RFM Dashboard

 Launch OBI Transfer Detail Report

-• What are the details of transfers to and from my PTA perspective?
+• What are the details of transfers to and from a PTA perspective?

-If you have authority for either the from or the to side of a transfer you will be able to see the transaction based on your side and see the offsetting from or to on the same line; i.e., if your award receives a transfer you will see which award transferred it to you.
+If a user has authority for either the from or the to side of a transfer, the user will be able to see the transaction based on their side and see the offsetting from or to on the same line.
+For example, if an award receives a transfer, the user will see which award transferred funds to it.

-The Fund Trend Report Fund Statements for EN & SU sets of books showing values over time in user-selectable time periods, includes line graph representations.
+Fund Trend Report displays fund statements for EN and SU sets of books, showing values over time in user-selectable time periods and includes line graph representations.

-Demo of Fund Tend report within the RMF Dashboard in OBI
+Demo of Fund Tend report within the OBI RFM Dashboard

 Launch OBI Fund Trend

-• If my inflows and outflows remain consistent with historical trends, how long will my funding last?
+• If inflows and outflows remain consistent with historical trends, how long will funding last?

-• Are the net revenues, transfer and expenses on my award(s) trending up or down?
+• Are the net revenues, transfers and expenses on awards trending up or down?

-• Is my balance consistently increasing or decreasing over time?
+• Is the balance consistently increasing or decreasing over time?

-Choose values of both the View By for trend time period column settings and Subtotal By to choose the dark gray column to show a subtotal.
+Choose values of both the View By for trend time period column settings and Subtotal By to select the dark gray column to show a subtotal.

 The GL Balance Trend Graph for SU Set of Books shows balance amounts for beginning balance, fund balance and available balance.
 The fund balance for one period carries forward to become the beginning balance for the next period.
-The available balance is the fund balance adjusted for accrued assets and liabilities; e.g., the fund balance could be reduced by uncleared advances, but the available balance amount does not carry forward to the next period but is instead calculated based on current accruals.
+The available balance is the fund balance adjusted for accrued assets and liabilities.
+For example, the fund balance could be reduced by uncleared advances, but the available balance amount does not carry forward to the next period.
+Instead, it is calculated based on current accruals.

 The GL Activity Trend Graph for SU Set of Books shows the trend for things that affect the balance, such as expenses and receipts.
 Drilling on a data point reveals underlying details and is useful for researching exceptional values.

-The GL Activity Trend Chart for SU Set of Books shows the trend in a stacked format to highlight positive and negative influences on the balance and show the net activity amount in the form of a line graph, whose scale is shown on the right side of the graph with generally smaller values than the stacked scale on the left side.
+The GL Activity Trend Report for SU Set of Books shows the trend in a stacked format to highlight positive and negative influences on the balance.
+It shows the net activity amount as a line graph, with its scale displayed on the right side of the graph.
+This scale generally has smaller values than the stacked scale on the left side.

 The GL Balance Trend Graph for EN Set of Books shows balance amounts for beginning balance, fund balance and available balance.
 The fund balance for one period carries forward to become the beginning balance for the next period.
-The available balance is always zero for the EN set of books (endowment values) because the endowment value is not available for spending by definition.
+The available balance is always zero for the EN set of books because endowment values are not available for spending by definition.

-The GL Activity Trend Graph for EN Set of Books shows the trend for things that affect the balance, such as receipts and transfers (expenses do not exist for the EN set of books as balances cannot be spent).
+The GL Activity Trend Graph for EN Set of Books shows the trend for items that affect the balance, such as receipts and transfers.
+Expenses do not exist for the EN set of books because balances cannot be spent.
 The net investment value is always a negative amount equal to the fund balance so that the sum, or available balance, will be zero.
 Drilling on a data point reveals underlying details and is useful for researching values.

-The GL Activity Trend Chart for EN Set of Books shows the trend in a stacked format to highlight positive and negative influences on the balance and show the net activity amount in the form of a line graph, whose scale is shown on the right side of the graph with generally smaller values than the stacked scale on the left side.
-Net Activity for EN set of books is mostly meaningless because the convention on available balance washes out other activities.
+The GL Activity Trend Report for EN Set of Books shows the trend in a stacked format to highlight positive and negative influences on the balance.
+It shows the net activity amount as a line graph, with its scale displayed on the right side of the graph.
+This scale generally has smaller values than the stacked scale on the left side.
+Net Activity for the EN set of books is mostly meaningless because the convention on available balance offsets other activities.

 The Comparative Trial Balance by Object Code report provides the: